Okabe-Rintarou-0/Minik8s/README.md

 `Api-server` is the center of `minik8s`.
 It should expose REST apis for other components of the control plane.
 For fast development, we adopted a mature framework: `gin`

-`Api-server` behaves like an agency, or facade.
+`Api-server` behaves like an agency, or proxy.
 It provides enough apis for operating the system and is responsible for interacting with `etcd`.

+Its core logic is quite simple, just interacts with all the other components, and is responsible for the transmission of data and messages.
+For example, if a component need to fetch something from `etcd`, it can call the REST apis provided by `api-server`, and `api-server` will be responsible for fetching data from `etcd`, and transmitting it to the component in the http responsible body.

+`Api-server` behaves like a `gateway`, which does not have complex logic and pays more attention to transmission.

 ### Proxy